 Well, it’s another day in paradise.
-It’s a very cold December day, I’m not feeling so great, and my to-do list is not getting any shorter.
+It’s a very cold winter day, I’m not feeling so great, and my to-do list is not getting any shorter.
 Today is one of those days that I feel like hiding from the world and pushing the pause button on life – just so I can hide under the covers and cuddle with my dog.
 Ah – but, that can’t happen.
-I have two boys in school, Christmas gifts are not going to buy themselves, and hiding under the covers all day – well, that’s just kind of frowned upon.
+I have two boys in school, the groceries are not going to buy themselves, and hiding under the covers all day – well, that’s just kind of frowned upon.

 Just when I feel kind of human, and ready to tackle my to-do list, I realize that it’s already time to pick up the kids from school.
 Oh man – that means my time is not mine anymore – boo!!!
 Sometimes I feel like I get greedy with my “alone time”.
 It is SO nice not to get interrupted while trying to be productive and enjoying peace and quiet!
 BUT – it is only 30 degrees outside today and I would feel like a terrible mom if I am completely available and capable of picking my kids up from school but chose not to.